jj09/jj09.github.io/_posts/2024-10-09-productivity.md

 Tip: Revisit your list every morning and align your daily tasks with these top three priorities.
 This helps you maintain momentum throughout the week and keeps you on track.

 Tip 2: add new things to the backlog for next week.
 Most of the time, the 'urgent' thing can wait.
-Many times, after a few days is not urgent anymore :)
+Many times, after a few days, the 'urgent' thing is not urgent anymore :)

 <h3>4.
 Bonus: No Meetings Wednesday</h3>